SUSE/Enceladus/monitor/README.md

 for monitoring time critical processes.
 The check can only be used on processes that have a singular instance, i.e. there can only be one entry in the process table for the process with the given name.

+# check_dir_empty

+The script monitors that the given directory is/remains empty or does not exist